 An employee must use compensatory time prior to using vacation leave, unless this would result in the loss of the employee's vacation leave or the employee is using vacation leave for Domestic Violence Leave.
 Compensatory time must be used and scheduled in the same manner as vacation leave, as in Article 11, Vacation Leave.
-Employees may use compensatory time for leave as required by the Domestic

-Violence Leave Act, RCW 49.76.
+Employees may use compensatory time for leave as required by the Domestic Violence Leave Act, RCW 49.76, Legislative Service Leave, RCW 49.100, and when a high-risk employee as defined in RCW 49.17.062 seeks reasonable accommodation during a public health emergency and the Employer determines no other accommodation is reasonable besides leave.

 The Employer may schedule an employee to use their compensatory time with seven (7) calendar days' notice.

-- D. Compensatory Time Cash Out - 1.
-All compensatory time must be used by June 30th of each year.
+D. Compensatory Time Cash Out

+- 1. All compensatory time must be used by June 30th of each year.
 If compensatory time balances are not scheduled to be used by the employee by April of each year, the supervisor will contact the employee to review the employee's schedule.
 The employee's compensatory time balance will be cashed out at their regular rate of pay every June 30th or when the employee separates from the Employer.
 The Employer may continue its current practice with respect to compensatory time cash out when the employee transfers to another position. - 2.
 As an exception to 8.4 D.1 above, an appointing authority or their designee may allow an employee to carry forward up to twenty-four (24) hours of compensatory time past June 30th when the compensatory time was earned during the months of May and June and the employee's workload does not allow them to take time off.